 What was it like to be part of The Beatles last session?
 What was the inspiration for The Who’s album cover for “Who’s Next?”
 How did the Rolling Stones 1969 concert at Altamont turn into a tragic disaster?
 In this ambitious tale of rock ‘ n roll history, photographer and author Ethan Russell takes you on a journey that transfixed a generation.

-In AMERICAN STORY ("The first interactive, socially-enabled, multi-media, cross-platform eBook.")
+In BEST SEAT IN THE HOUSE ("The first interactive, socially-enabled, multi-media, cross-platform eBook.")
 Russell uses his experiences to connect with others and to bring to life and examine the little understood generation which followed what would later be called The Greatest Generation.

 With over 400 links, readers will enjoy never-before published images, access to video, and discover the true story behind many infamous album covers.

 In the Foreword, Rosanne Cash writes “Ethan lived at the epicenter of a cultural storm of music, art, politics, power, change, evolution, violence and love that was unprecedented and will never come again in the way that it did, because we could never again experience such a quantum shift around us with such innocence and willingness to be changed.
 It has been a long time since we were unguarded enough to revisit the magnitude of that storm without cynicism…..an ambitious, startling, game-changing book.”

 “You think you’ve seen all there is to see of the Rolling Stones.
 You haven’t.
 Ethan Russell’s photographs reveal a completely different side to the band – relaxed, unguarded and light years away from any rock-star posturing.
 The only way you’d get closer would be to join them on tour.” -- London Sunday Times